w3f/polkadot-wiki/docs/learn/learn-governance.md

 Governance v2 or Gov2 changes how the practical means of day-to-day decisions are made, making the repercussions of referenda better scoped and agile in order to dramatically increase the number of collective decisions the system is able to make.

 **Gov2 is set to launch on Kusama following the final professional audit of its code.
-Once tested on Kusama, a proposal will be made for the Polkadot network to work on.**
+Once tested on Kusama, a proposal will be made for it to be deployed on Polkadot.**

 The following content will begin by walking through many of the core principals of governance on the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
 It is important to understand the roots of governance v1 to better understand the direction of the second iteration.
 These deltas and distinctions will be highlighted throughout the various sub-topics.